marnixkoops/single-flow-rnn/dev_notes.md

 * Each hidden unit in a neural network trained with dropout must learn to work with a randomly chosen sample of other units.
 This should make each hidden unit more robust and drive it towards creating useful features on its own without relying on other hidden units to correct its mistakes.
 * Regular dropout is applied on input/output samples in a normal network
 * In a RNN we can also have recurrent dropout, in this case the dropout is applied on the recurrent connections in the network.

+`Attention`:

+* Give machine ability to focus more on certain parts, just like human attention.
+* Attention is one component of a network’s architecture, and is in charge of managing and quantifying the interdependence:
+ * Between the input and output elements (General Attention)
+ * Within the input elements (Self-Attention)